 If anywhere perfectly captures the great outdoors, it’s Canada’s West, with its cloud-skirting mountains, forested shorelines, and wildlife-rich waters.
 Get an instant introduction to the Rockies’ drama and serenity as you visit the town of Banff and Tunnel Mountain Drive, for views of the Bow River Valley.
 The roads in this part of Canada hold a riot of experiences, whether you’re driving the Icefields Parkway to walk on a glacier, or cruising down Vancouver Island to Victoria for some whale-watching.
 But the rails rule here, and the journey from Jasper to Prince Rupert gives trackside views of ancient forests, valleys and Mount Robson.
 You’ll also take to the seas and sail to Port Hardy along the famous Inside Passage, seeing jagged fjords and resident whales and sea lions.
 And you’ll finish your adventures among all the pizzazz that Vancouver has to offer.

-Mixing Canada’s natural beauty with its rugged interior, you’ll get the complete experience with this awesome road trip.
-You’ll wind through national parks, past emerald-green lakes and lush valleys as you make your way through Banff and Jasper, before arriving for an epic stay at a traditional ranch.
-After a taste of mountain-living, you’ll spend your days sailing on an ocean cruise and visiting the rugged Vancouver Island, before ending up in Vancouver.
-Explore the urban jungle and wander to the beautiful coastline — soak in the views knowing you’ve conquered this western adventure.
+Mixing Canada’s natural coastal beauty with its rugged interior, this unforgettable road trip gives you the complete west Coast experience.
+You’ll wind through national parks, past emerald-green lakes and lush valleys as you make your way through Banff and Jasper, before staying at a traditional ranch.
+After a taste of mountain-living, you’ll spend your days sailing along the Sunshine Coast and visiting the rugged Vancouver Island.
+And your final stop in Vancouver, with its urban buzz and beautiful coastline, makes the perfect ending to your western adventure.

 Explore the most eastern city of Canada — St John’s.
 Full of rich history and culture, the city is known for its colourful row houses, Signall Hill with its mesmerising views, and amazing wildlife.
 From puffins to humpback whales, you’ll get opportunities to spot them both in their natural habitats on this 3-night adventure, as well as touring the city and it’s surrounds.